How to Install R on Linux Mint 19

 You have successfully learned how to install R on Linux Mint 19.
 If you have any queries please don’t forget to comment out.

-- How to Install Go on Debian 9
+How to Install Django Web Framework on Debian 10